Determining Child Custody in Alpharetta

 The second common material change is a custody election.
 At the age of 14, a child could decide to live with a parent.
 This is considered a material change and may result in an official change to the original order.

-An Attorney Can Explain the Process of Determining Child Custody in Alpharetta
+An Alpharetta Attorney Can Explain the Process of Determining Child Custody

 Determining child custody is a crucial part of Alpharetta divorce cases.
 Generally, these decisions are based on the best interests of the child.
 However, what is in the best interests of the child when the order is created may shift over time.
 When this is the case, reassessing the original arrangement becomes necessary.
 This makes it essential to work with an experienced attorney who understands the process.
 To discuss your situation, call today.